ksefcovic/CYBR4580/ProgressReports.md

 # Progress Report 10-Dec-2019
 ## Overview
 Kevin
-* Ran Burpsuite against environment and examined findings.
+* Ran Burpsuite against the environment and examined findings.
 * Worked on final deliverables.

 Lauren
 *

 Dylan
-*
+* Added fixes for error handling in the device registration application.
+* Gained better knowledge of Kotlin

 Aaron
 * Created an installation script that installs dependencies, pulls the AOSP repository, pulls the modified/added files (ConnectivityService.java and DeviceFinder.java), places those files in the correct directory, and makes the custom image.